elizabeth-suehr/LIGGGHTS_CFDRC/README.md

 i.e. the current code should not run and will give printouts if you are using the LEBC with only 1 processor core in the y direction.
 This isn't a very complicated fix, but if you don't have at least 2 processors cores to run this code, you probably don't need it.

-Currently the single-sphere and multi-sphere runs are done on a MPI settings of 3x2x1 (x y z).
-It is likely that any MPI x setting, z setting, and y setting greater than 1 should all work.
-That being said, if it hasn't been validated then that specific MPI setting might not work.
+The runs are now being done on a variety of MPI settings, and they all seem to be working. (execpt y=1)

 <a name="multi_sphere"></a>
 # Multi-Sphere
-Rod2 and multisphere13 work is [here](./scripts/readme.md).
+Rod2,4,6 and multisphere13 work is [here](./scripts/readme.md).
 For multispheres to be completed the following tests should compare well to literature.

 - rod2  &#9745;
-- rod4  &#9744;
+- rod4  &#9745;
-- rod6  &#9744;
+- rod6  &#9745;
 - multisphere13 (should give close to single-sphere results)  &#9745;